Gentient

 How I manage my weight easily.
 Nothing to buy, just things to know.

 "Waiting for Godot" is a classic play in which the characters are waiting for someone named Godot, but he never arrives.
 My experience with weight loss had a similar "never going to happen" feel to it.
 I tried and failed at dieting for 2 years, and then I went from 188 lbs to 160 in 6 weeks.
 It was easy.
 This topic tells you how.
 Ten years later I am 150 lbs, because I want to be.
 I have complete control of my weight.
-I think everyone really should have this knowledge, so I wrote it up.
+I think everyone really should have this knowledge, so I wrote up my experience and findings.

 Everything IS Getting faster

-Ray Kurzweil was an inventor at age 13 and has been tracking various inventions over time.
+Ray Kurzweil was an inventor at age 13 on the Ed Sullivan show, and he has been tracking various inventions over time.
 He has discovered that everything that uses information technology is advancing at an exponential rate.
-The time between major inventions is halving.
+I find his arguments and data absolutely convincing.
+The implications of this are astounding.
+It is almost like he discovered a new "force" like gravity that acts around us all the time, but we didn't know is there.

 Chaos = Creativity

-There is also come java code for you to play with if you are interested.
+There is also the java code for my simulation to play with if you are interested.